-THIS ITEM SHIPS FREE TO THE LOWER 48 UNITED STATES.
+THIS ITEM SHIPS FREE WITHIN THE UNITED STATES.

-**For inquiries/orders outside the lower 48 USA, please contact us for a shipping quote at JackWagonOverlanding@gmail.com**
+**For inquiries/orders outside the USA, please contact us for a shipping quote at JackWagonOverlanding@gmail.com to complete your order**

 The most common challenges we have heard in the past were: